Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Medium/Sequence/README.md

 ### FOUND: PHPSESSID=5j60rs0h8r7k6gr7g6k6a82gkn.
 I changed my cookie value and pwned admin account!!

+---

-## Access to restricted segments: Finance
+## Access to restricted segments: Finance & File Upload Vulnerability

 > Now that I compromised the Admin's account, I encountered this page with a new feature.
 We already know the `/lottery.php` and `/finance.php` endpoints from /mail/dump.txt, but we were told they are only accessible internally.